-Spiral Striping Service for Hook Up Wire
+Spiral Striping Service for Hook-Up Wire

 We offer many types of hook up wire with the option of adding a spiral stripe and the quality of our work is guaranteed through our strict ISO 9001 quality process and customer service.
-We have a tall wire striping machine that uses paint and three wheels to slowly stripe the paint onto the wire.
-Then the wire is sent through a 15 foot metal tube that heats and dries the paint before it is wound onto a spool.
+We have a tall wire stripping machine that uses paint and three wheels to slowly stripe the paint onto the wire.
+Then the wire is sent through a 15-foot metal tube that heats and dries the paint before it is wound onto a spool.
 There is usually about 10-15 feet of waste on each end of the spool which means we use roughly 130 feet to stripe 100 feet of wire.

 The Spiral Striping Hook up Wire Process

 As customers are buying hook up wire on our website they have the option of picking a few colors.
 First, they must chose the color of the wire along with the gauge size and type.
 Then they must decide if they want a spiral stripe added to the wire for an additional charge.
 Since there are thousands of color options, we create each striped order after the order is received.
 Our shipping department will find the wire that was requested on the order, along with the color of paint used to add the stripe and the plastic spool needed to catch the wire as it goes through the machine.
 Sometimes it can take a day or two for us to process and ship a spiral striping order because the machine might have multiple orders in front of it, however we like to ship each striped order within one day.
 We currently have two striping machines and we’ll purchase a third if we can’t get all of the orders out in one day.